JaceZhang1020/Xenoverse/l3c/mazeworld/README.md

 pip install .[mazeworld]
 ```

-# Configure your own maze and task
+# Explaining the maze type and task type

 3 Types of Mazes